IbrahimZamit/MLOps_zoomcamp_2024/README.md

 - Enables effortless CI/CD for up-to-date ML models with lineage
 - Simplifies maintenance of model health and governance
 - Advocates for responsible AI practices like interpretability and fairness

+---

+This content is based on [MLOps explained | Machine Learning Essentials](https://youtu.be/ZVWg18AXXuE).